-You can honestly shower in an RV for as long as you want.
-The variance depends on the set up you have such as the flow rate per minute of your shower head, the hot water tank size and if you have your system set up on sewer and have your grey water open.
+The variance of time depends on the set up has such as the flow rate per minute of the shower head, the hot water tank size and if one has their system set up on sewer and have their grey water flap open.

 How long can you shower in an RV?
 If you are staying in a campground with full hookups, have a tankless water heater, and have the cap off your grey water tank, you can shower for as long as you desire.
 If you don't have access to these things, a quick 5 to 6 minute shower is advised for long time stayers or 5-10 for short weekenders.

 Remember that these circumstances can change depending on the type of trip you are taking.
 A lengthy stay with no hookups requires more conservation of water and resources than a shorter stay in an all-inclusive campground.

 How Often Does Waste Water Need To Be Dumped From Your Tanks?